California Best Places to Retire - A Guide

 Social security exemption.
 Social security is exempt.

 Property Taxes: Proposition 13 limits property tax valuations to resales, which tends to favor long-term owners.
 Property tax is limited to a maximum of 1% of value.
 Qualified homeowners can get a $7000 exemption from value.
-Taxpayers over 55 may transfer their low base value to a new or replacement home under Propositions 60 and 90.
+Taxpayers over 55 in certain counties may transfer their low base value to a new or replacement home under Propositions 60 and 90.